-<xx> represents a parameter. (<> characters are only for delimiting the parameter and must not be issued to the terminal).
+<xx> represents a parameter whatever name is in place of the xx. (< and > characters are only for delimiting the parameter and must not be issued to the terminal).

+[<xx>] represents an optional parameter whatever name is in place of the xx. ([and]

-[<xx>] represents an optional parameter. ([] characters are only for delimiting the optional parameter and must not be issued to the terminal).
+characters are only for delimiting the optional parameter and must not be issued to the terminal).